hbroek/reken/README.md

 It has the following public members:
 - **version** property; The Reken version number
-- **forceCalculate** function; Force reken to run its model and update the UI.
+- **force_calculate** function; Force reken to run its model and update the UI.
 Normally this happens automatically when using Reken events.
-However if you have, for example, promises resolving that are not initiated by Reken, you can call `reken.forceCalculate()`.
+However if you have, for example, promises resolving that are not initiated by Reken, you can call `reken.force_calculate()`.
+- **forceCalculate** function; Deprecated.
+See `force_calculate`.

 ## Acknowledgments